TIMELINE-Major events in China's latest IPO reforms and setbacks

 resumption, 24 firms list in the Shanghai and Shenzhen bourses

-plunged from the second day to near its IPO price, reflecting an
+Jan.
+28, but plunges from the second day to near its IPO price,